"Yes you belong in college, look around you! You are already here!"Peter Samuelson, President and Co-founder, First Star

-Academy students live on campus in the halls of residence for the duration of the summer academy and are immersed in university life.
-The Students’ first summer academy took place between years 9 and 10, and they will remain with us for 4 years, throughout GCSE and A-level education.
+Academy students live on campus in the halls of residence for the duration of the summer residential and are immersed in university life.

 What is taught in the academy?

 The programme is designed to support young people in foster care to access - and flourish in - higher education.
-As such we support young people academically throughout GCSE’s and A-levels in order that they can get the grades required to access higher education and go on to obtain a good degree.
+As such we support young people academically throughout GCSE’s, A-levels and alternative post-16 qualifications, in order that they can get the grades required to access higher education and go on to obtain a good degree.
 Academically, the emphasis of the summer academies is to prepare students for the upcoming school year by developing fundamental skill sets required in that year.

-In addition to the academic programming we teach important life skills such as cooking and nutrition, self-soothing, anger management and emotional regulation, financial literacy, education and other rights and self-advocacy.
+In addition to the academic programming we teach valuable life skills such as cooking and nutrition, self-soothing, and emotional regulation, financial literacy, rights, living together and self-advocacy.

 Exposure to Higher Education

-The third element of the programme is about exposure to, and a sense of belonging in, higher education.
-Over the 4 years students of the academy join in with various elements of university life such as student societies, sports and recreation.
-They also have taster sessions from a wide variety of subject areas both at St Mary’s and in partnership with other universities, in order to gain experience of the huge variety of degree subjects available and make informed subject and career choices, when the time comes.
+The third element of the programme is about exposure to, and belonging in, higher education.
+Academy students join in with various elements of university life such as student societies, sports and recreation.
+They also have taster sessions from a variety of subjects both at St Mary’s and in partnership with other universities, in order to make informed subject and career choices, when the time comes.

 What are the dates?